particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-- On the Argon, Boron, B Series SoM, and E404X you can only wake by pin, not by time, in HIBERNATE mode.
+- On the Argon, Boron, B-Series SoM, and E404X you can only wake by pin, not by time, in HIBERNATE mode.

 - On the Tracker SoM, Tracker One, and Monitor One, you can wake by time from HIBERNATE mode using the hardware RTC (AM1805).